hashgraph/guardian/Methodology Library/Global Climate Registry (GCR)/policies/GS-TPDDTEC(v3.1.0)/README.md

-## TODO
+## Note
-This policy was created during a hackathon so there may be couple of bugs here and there and it may not be foolproof.
-Here are some todos to make it production ready.
 You can reach out to the policy [author/contributor](https://github.com/saharshkhicha18) for reviewing or reporting issues relevant to this specific policy.

-[ ] Improve and document list column names for each of the roles, some review IDs are coming as null [ ] Improve all the schemas(especially PID, PDD).
-Add support for dynamically selecting fields on basis of fossil fuel or electric device
-[ ] Automate emissions calculations on basis of incoming parameters of equations from schemas [ ] Add Guardian support for list data type in schemas.
-Helpful for usecases where we're sending device usage data regularly via an API
-[ ] Thoroughly test and improve the futureproofing IOT device workflow, there are dummy checks and thresholds currently.
-Schemas need to be updated to accept list of usage parameters.